 Road Ride Classifications

 Descriptions of the rides follow.
 Press the buttons below for examples of typical routes and profiles for each pace of ride.
-See below for information about off road rides.

 An open-invitation morning ride at an easy pace on quiet and flat minor roads; typically 18 to 25 miles to coffee, 35 to 40 miles round trip.
 Average speed will depend on attendees but is usually 9 to 12 mph.

-Like Moderate or Endurance, but faster.
+Like Steady or Endurance, but faster.
 Riders typically ride in a tighter formation and the route, though often to the same coffee stop, is generally longer and/or hillier.
 Average speed 14 to 17 mph.

 Rides are around 50 miles riding through and off at speed, on A and B roads.
 Mid week chain gangs are as noted in the calendar.
 Average speed of about 18-20 mph.
 Rides regroup after climbs, but dropped riders should be able to make their own way back.